-Recently, we spoke with English via email about his firm, his book, his experience managing virtual teams, and the advice he has for employees and managers working in this increasingly remote environment.
+Recently, we spoke with English via email about his firm, his book, his experience managing virtual teams, and the advice he has for employees and managers who had to pivot quickly to working remotely.
 Below is an excerpt of that conversation.

 Vault: First of all, how are you doing?
 How have you been managing in these uncertain times?

 English: I’m grateful for many reasons, but especially because I have a strong support system in my coworkers.
 Centric has managed through this pandemic so far with no layoffs, furloughs, or salary reductions.
 But more importantly, having great personal relationships has allowed us to lean on each other because emotional well-being has been elusive for everyone.
 Two of my four sons had Covid-19, and several of our employees have lost loved ones.
 Now more than ever, we need to demonstrate extra patience and support for each other.

 Can you talk about what led to you found Centric Consulting and about the decision to make it a fully remote firm?